galaxyproject/ansible-mailman3/README.md

 Dependencies
 ------------

-This role works well with rivimey.exim to configure the Exim MTA, but does not require it.
+This role works well with the rivimey/exim role to configure the Exim MTA, but does not require it.

-It is necessary for an MTA to be available, to both deliver mail to mailman3 (over LMTP) and to accept mail for distribution from it (over SMTP).
+It is however necessary for an MTA to be available, to both deliver mail to mailman3 (over LMTP) and to accept mail for distribution from it (over SMTP).

 Example Playbook
 ----------------